-Applications to doctoral program in the History Department are submitted to the Graduate School of Arts & Sciences.
-Do not send any materials to the History Department.
+Applications to the doctoral program in the Department of History of Art and Architecture are submitted to the Graduate School of Arts & Sciences.
+Do not send any materials to the Department of History of Art and Architecture.
 A complete application consists of these items:

 - Application online